BIOP/ijp-imagetoatlas/registration_with_deepslice.md

 ![After deepslice](assets/img/fiji_after_deepslice.png)

-You can adjust then, review, smoothen the positions and perform non linear registrations with the rest of ABBA functionalities.
+You can adjust then, review, regularly space the slices position and perform non linear registrations with the rest of ABBA functionalities.

 [**Back to step by step tutorial**](usage.md)